Blogs/Design

 What to Expect When You Hire a Website Redesign Agency?
 Hero

-According to Saleslion, 38% of visitors abandon sites with unappealing layouts, and mobile issues cost businesses up to 50% of potential smartphone traffic.
-Data-driven redesigns are aimed at winning back audiences.
+According to Saleslion, 38% of visitors abandon sites with unappealing layouts, while mobile issues can cost up to 50% of potential traffic.
+A data-driven redesign focuses on recovering that lost opportunity.

 6 Things To Consider Before Hiring a Website Redesign Company